sajidshaikh/atm-api/README.md

 ####################### #######################################################################
 #DataBase Details
  I have used in-memmory H2 database ".sql" file placed in /resources folder.
-There is two files on the same location one file contains table create query and other one contains insert query.
+There are two files on the same location one file contains table create query and other one contains insert query.
  File names :
  1: schema.sql
  2: data.sql